 But he was not deflected by comments like this, instead he pressed on looking for a point of difference at every turn.
 The first of these concerned product range.
 This became the thin edge of the wedge for future success.

 At this stage of the market’s development, the bricks-and-mortar booksellers were resistant to carrying some emerging genres.
 The traditional booksellers could see these categories were popular, but they didn’t want to stock them either because they didn’t think they were “good books” or because they had a distaste for fan-based genres.
 One example was Manga graphic novels – a niche category that’s not to everyone’s taste, and not being stocked by most booksellers, but one with a loyal and growing audience.

-Livre clawed its way into the market, and then provided better service online.
+Booktopia clawed its way into the market, and then provided better service online.
 At the time, the bookshops were developing an online sales presence through their websites.
 But their moves were tentative at best.
 They were hampered by their legacy businesses, a lack of technological nous and their conservative attitudes to certain book categories.
 In addition, the nation’s largest retail bookseller was hampered in moving with the times because it operated through a complex and cumbersome arrangement with its franchisees.
-In Eric’s view this company should have occupied the market space that Livre now does, but Eric played his advantage.
+In Tony Nash’s view this company should have occupied the market space that Booktopia now does, but Tony played his advantage.

 Cast Aside the Market Timing Myth